RMerl/asuswrt-merlin/README-merlin.txt

 --------
 Here is a list of features that Asuswrt-merlin brings over the original firmware:

+System:
-- Based on the source code of release 3.0.0.4.246
+   - Based on the 3.0.0.4.246 source release from Asus
    - Various bugfixes (like the crash on VPN/NAT Loopback access of LAN devices)
-- WakeOnLan web interface (with user-entered preset targets)
    - Persistent JFFS partition
    - User scripts that run on specific events
+   - Cron jobs
+   - Customized config files for router services
+   - LED control - put your Dark Knight in Stealth Mode by turning off all LEDs

+Disk sharing:
+   - Act as a Master Browser
+   - Act as a WINS server
+   - Optionally use shorter share names (folder name only)
+   - Disk spindown after user-configurable inactivity timeout

+Networking:
+   - WakeOnLan web interface (with user-entered preset targets)
-- SSHD (through dropbear)
+   - SSHD
-- Crond
-- Clicking on the MAC address of an unidentified client will do a lookup in the OUI database (ported from DD-WRT).
-- Optionally save traffic stats to disk (USB or JFFS partition)
-- Display monthly traffic reports
-- Display active/tracked network connections
    - Allows tweaking TCP/UDP connection tracking timeouts
    - CIFS client support (for mounting remote SMB share on the router)
    - Layer7 iptables matching
    - User-defined options for WAN DHCP queries (required by some ISPs)
-- Name field on the DHCP reservation list and Wireless ACL list
    - Improved NAT loopback (based on code from phuzi0n from the DD-WRT forums)
    - Dual WAN support (both failover and load balancing supported) (EXPERIMENTAL) (RT-N66U, RT-AC66U)
-- Disk spindown after user-configurable inactivity timeout
+   - OpenVPN client and server, based on code originally written by Keith Moyer for Tomato and reused with his permission.
+(RT-N66U, RT-AC66U)

+Web interface:
+   - Clicking on the MAC address of an unidentified client will do a lookup in the OUI database (ported from DD-WRT).
+   - Optionally save traffic stats to disk (USB or JFFS partition)
+   - Display monthly traffic reports
+   - Display active/tracked network connections
+   - Name field on the DHCP reservation list and Wireless ACL list
    - System info summary page
    - Wireless client IP, hostname, rate and rssi on the Wireless Log page
-- OpenVPN client and server, based on code originally written by Keith Moyer for Tomato and reused with his permission.
-(RT-N66U, RT-AC66U)
-- Customized config files for router services
-- LED control - put your Dark Knight in Stealth Mode by turning off all LEDs
+   - Wifi icon reports the state of both radios

 A few features that first debuted in Asuswrt-Merlin have since been